Huegoxaga/notes/markup/gfm.md

 ### LaTeX

-- Insert LaTeX code as images as `https://render.githubusercontent.com/render/math?math=x = -1`
+- Insert LaTeX code in an `img` tag as `https://render.githubusercontent.com/render/math?math=x = -1`
   - `+` need to be replaced by its percent-encoding value which is `%2B`.
 - Another to way insert`![$x=1+a$](https://render.githubusercontent.com/render/math?math=%24x%3D1%2Ba%24)`
   - It works only when there is no space in the path.
 Can replce space with its encoded value `%20`.